Anne Snelgrove

+Anne Christine Snelgrove (born 7 August 1957) is a former British Labour Party politician who was the Member of Parliament (MP) for Swindon South for one term.

+Political career

-Anne Christine Snelgrove (born 7 August 1957) is a British Labour Party politician, who was the Member of Parliament (MP) for Swindon South from 2005 to 2010; from June 2009 to May 2010, she was a Parliamentary Private Secretary to Prime Minister Gordon Brown.
-In the 2010 general election, she lost her constituency of Swindon South to Conservative MP Robert Buckland.
+Snelgrove was elected as MP to Swindon South at the 2005 general election., Snelgrove was Parliamentary private secretary to Prime Minister Gordon Brown.
+At the 2010 general election, she lost her constituency of Swindon South to Conservative MP Robert Buckland.
 She unsuccessfully contested the seat again for the Labour party at the 2015 general election.

+Other work

 She launched the Geared for Giving campaign in May 2008 with Duncan Bannatyne OBE.

 She later chose to step down from this position and in September 2015 began working for a secondary school – focusing on educating students in Drama and Media Studies.
 She left in 2019 and is retired with her husband Mike Snelgrove.